Dog Days Are Over: Music videos

 The first video, filmed in Sydenham Woods, was uploaded onto YouTube on 6 November 2008.
 "I just made it on a whim.
 We went down to the woods and we only had one camera.
 I got my dad to put a clown costume on and my friend's nephew to dress up as the baby clown while we decorated the woods.
 Dog walkers gave us the weirdest looks.
 It was really fun."
 The video starts with Florence lying in a forest, when a person (Isabella Summers) in a white dress comes over and blindfolds her, and leads her to a clearing, filled with eerie-looking carnival/clown dressed people.
 Florence stands blindfolded for a few seconds, then takes the blindfold off and runs from the people.
-She eventually trips, and lays there as the carnival/clown people dress her like them.
+She eventually trips, and lies there as the carnival/clown people dress her like them.
 She then goes and dances with them, and the video ends with her walking away with 2 of the other people.
 The video featured acclaimed performance artist Theo Adams.

 A new video was directed by Georgie Greville and Geremy Jasper and edited by Paul Snyder.
 It was shot by cinematographer Adam Frisch.
 It shows Florence dancing in a white-washed room wearing many different costumes and gradually being joined by go-go dancers, drummers wearing tribal outfits, harpists, marching band bass drummers and a gospel choir wearing white and purple.
 At the climax of the song Florence runs by all the people and as she does, they burst into ash in a flash of brightly coloured light.
 The video ends with Florence once again standing alone in the room.
 Throughout the video she wears full-body white make-up with intricate clothing and vivid red eye-liner and blusher.
 The video features actor Greg Draven in one of his first roles.
 10 years later in 2020 Greg would work with Florence again on acclaimed The Third Day: Autumn.

 On 3 August 2010 the video was nominated for four MTV Video Music Awards in the categories Video of the Year, Best Rock Video, Best Art Direction and Best Cinematography, and won for Best Art Direction on 12 September 2010.